AndrewFahlgren/PotionCraftRecipeWaypoints/README.md

 I am making a series of mods which make recipes easier to use.
 All of these mods are intended to be balanced and feel like part of the base game:

 [Alchemy Machine Recipes](https://github.com/AndrewFahlgren/PotionCraftAlchemyMachineRecipes) - Enables the save recipe button when making things with the alchemy machine.
 Make legendary stones and salts with the click of a button!

+[Pour Back In](https://github.com/AndrewFahlgren/PotionCraftPourBackIn) - Makes your potions work just like recipes.
+Pour potions back in the cauldron to continue where you left off.
+You can also finish potions before you add any effects so you can come back to them later just like a waypoint recipe.